trizen/perl-scripts/README.md

 perl-scripts
 ============

-A collection of day-to-day Perl scripts that prove some ideas or implement some useful practicability.
+A nice collection of day-to-day Perl scripts.

 ### Summary